qbicsoftware-archive/qbic-nextflow-api/README.md

 ## Necessary information

 ### General workflow information
+This can be information, which is actually interesting for doing workflow statistics.
+For example get workflows of a certain type, from a certain userID, workflows that failed, workflows that succeeded and so on.

 ### Workflow specific information
 Specific information can be captured by the Nextflow's [introspection features](https://www.nextflow.io/docs/latest/metadata.html):